Scrumpis/iwgc-circos/README.md

 ## Circos Plot
 ### Setup
-Move all desired track files (.circos) into the iwgc_circos_data directory
+Move all desired track files (.circos) into the iwgc_circos_data directory if not already there
 ```
 iwgc_circos/
 ├── iwgc_circos/